skip to Main Content

 When Might Probate Be Disputed in Texas?

-When someone passes away, administering the estate is necessary to distribute assets, pay debts and taxes, and fulfill the deceased’s final wishes.
+When someone passes away, administering the estate is necessary to distribute assets, pay debts and taxes, and fulfill the deceased’s final wishes to avoid probate dispute.

 It is not uncommon for disputes to arise during probate.
 Only an interested party, such as a spouse, heir, or devisee, can dispute an estate in probate.
 Doing so is not always a simple or straightforward process, however, and it is crucial to hire an experienced probate litigation attorney to represent you and your interests.
 Below are the most common reasons for disputing a probated estate: